felipe-iar/iar-vscode-cmake-fedora/README.md

 # iar-vscode-cmake-on-fedora

 This mini-guide provides the essentials for quickly setting up a "hello world" project for an Arm Cortex-M3 target built with the IAR Build Tools using CMake on Visual Studio Code on Fedora Linux.
-In the end we will debug it using a J-Link with the GNU Debugger.

 ## Pre-requisites
 - [Fedora Workstation 36](https://getfedora.org)